techrachel-98/realestate-automation-workflows./README.md

 ## Setup

-1. Import `contact-data-enrichment-workflow.json` into your n8n instance: **Workflows → Import from File**.
+1. Import `content data enrichment workflow.json` into your n8n instance: **Workflows → Import from File**.
 2. Connect your Google Sheets credentials, pointing at the contact sheet you want to enrich.
 3. No auth required for Genderize/Nationalize free tier (rate-limited) — for production use, add API keys in the HTTP Request nodes.
 4. Connect your email credentials in the notification node.